 Our plans take account of coastal, bushfire and other risks, and aim to balance development, population growth, economic opportunity and environmental impacts.
-Our key transport linkages are via the Princes and Kings Highways.
+Our key transport linkages are via the Princes and Kings Highways although we are yet to secure higher vehicular access to Eurobodalla.
 Moruya Airport provides daily air service and the Airport Masterplan will provide for continued enhancement of this facility.
 Council will continue to advocate and support improved transport linkages including our waterways.